John Heysham Gibbon

 John Heysham Gibbon (September 29, 1903 - February 5, 1973) was an American surgeon best known for inventing the heart–lung machine and performing subsequent open-heart surgeries which revolutionized heart surgery in the twentieth century.
 He was the son of Dr. John Heysham Gibbon Sr., and Marjorie Young Gibbon (daughter of General Samuel Young), and came from a long line of medical doctors including his father, grandfather Robert, great-grandfather John and great-great grandfather.

 Early years and education

 Gibbon was born in Philadelphia, Pennsylvania on September 29, 1903.
 Descended from the Gibbon family, who first arrived in Philadelphia from Wiltshire, England in 1684, his father was a surgeon at Pennsylvania Hospital and the Hospital of Jefferson Medical College.

 Gibbon was the second oldest of four children and grew up attending the Penn Charter School in Philadelphia.
-He entered Princeton University at 16 and received his AB in 1923.
+He entered Princeton University at 16 and received his BA in 1923.
 He went to medical school at Jefferson Medical College of Philadelphia and received his MD in 1927.
 He completed his internship at Pennsylvania Hospital from 1927 to 1929.